iDontHaveTime/Inertia/README.md

 # Inertia Project

 ## Overview

 Inertia is a modular compiler framework inspired by LLVM.
-It currently has:
-- **Inertia**: The backend itself, which is a library, it handles the IR, Targets, Codegen, etc...
-- **inrcc**: This is the planned frontend for C and C++ that uses Inertia as its backend.

-The project is designed to be **modular**, so frontends can be added or customized independently of the backend.
+Currently it offers:

+ - **InertiaSupport**: The support library containing support headers implementations.

+While its not much currently, it is getting expanded quickly.

 ---

 ## Directories

-- `Inertia/` - The backend library, which includes the public headers and the implementation
+ - `inr/` - The backend compiler library.
-- `inrcc/` - The planned C/C++ frontend that uses the Inertia backend
+    - `inr/include` - Headers of the backend library.

----
+    - `inr/lib` - Implementations for headers.
+    - `inr/test` - Test files to test various features.

 ## Status

-This is still very early in development.
-Right now the focus is on getting x86-64 target codegen working.
+This is still super early in development, don't expect much.

+## License

+The Boost Software License 1.0, can be found in the [LICENSE](LICENSE) file.